andrewt3000/MachineLearning/neuralNets.md

 Backpropagation - Apply the chain rule to compute the gradients (partial derivative) of the loss function with respect to the weights in the network by moving backwards (output to input) through the network.

 ####Optimization algorithms
-Batch gradient descent - Iteratively adjusting the weight by learning rate times the gradient.
-Batch uses entire dataset and works well for convex errors and small datasets.
+Batch gradient descent - Graident descent is iteratively adjusting the weight by learning rate times the gradient to mimimize the error function.
+The term batch refers to the fact it uses the entire dataset.
+It works well for small datasets that have convex errors functions.

-Stochastic gradient descent uses a single example and works better with many minima and maxima. sgd is used more often in practice for large scale deep learning.
+Stochastic gradient descent is a variation of gradient descent that uses a small number of randomly choosen examples. sgd is more scalable than batch graident descent and is used more often in practice for large scale deep learning.
+It's random nature makes it less likely to get stuck in a local minima.

+Momentum sgd is a variation that makes sgd less likely to go in the wrong direction because it uses a small sample of training data to calculate the gradient.
+It uses the idea of velocity and friction on the error surface.
+The velocity matrix represents the momentum. μ is a hyperparameter that represents the friction. μ is in the range of 0 to 1 and μ=1 is no friction.

-Other optimization algorithms include momentum sgd, nesterov momentum sgd, adagrad, and adaDelta.
+Other optimization algorithms include nesterov momentum sgd, adagrad, and adaDelta.
+See [An overview of gradient descent optimization algorithms](http://sebastianruder.com/optimizing-gradient-descent/)

 Number of times to iterate over the training data - Typically you run the program until the training there is no improvement for a long period.
 Hopefully the training and test losses are converging on an acceptablely low error level.
 An epoch means the network has been been trained on every example once.